Originally published 8 February 2012… The sentiment remains the same… If not worse.

-Learning simple trading techniques can be an effective way of mitigating the risk and volatility of a shifting job market.
-We spent a lot of time this week looking at the “improving” employment data, reading about the “surprisingly strong” state of the U.S. economy and, yet, taking to friends and former colleagues all of whom are nervous about keeping their jobs.
+Learning simple trading techniques can be an extremely effective way of mitigating the risk and volatility of a shifting job market.
+I spent a lot of time this week looking at the “improving” employment data, reading about the “surprisingly strong” state of the U.S. economy and, yet, talking to friends and former colleagues all of whom are nervous about keeping their jobs.

 - First, trading need not be an all or none activity.
 As with other things, the market is impervious to your status as full-time trader, part-time trader, professional, amateur, or hobbyist.
 The market does what it does and your interactions with it determine your level of success (profitability).
 Novice or veteran… idiot or savant, the market is UNAWARE of your status.

-So take a look at trading… at worst, you will figure out that you hate it… or that its not for you…
+So take a look at trading… at worst, you’ll figure out that you hate it… or that its not for you…

 Or maybe, you just might find an escape route.